slatedocs/slate/source/includes/_investors.md

 ### Upgrading investors currently using the ISA Administration API

-When upgrading from using the Goji ISA Administration API to the Goji Platform API, the `existingClientId` in the `migrationDetails` prompts the system looks for an investor with the `existingClientId` and upgrades the investor.
+When upgrading from using the Goji ISA Administration API to the Goji Platform API, the `existingClientId` in the `migrationDetails` prompts the system to upgrade the existing investor with the relevant ID.

 This involves: